hoperedemption/AML_Projects/README.md

 </table>

-# Project 3 - Robust Non-negative Matrix Factorisation (RNMF) Pipeline
+# Project 3 - Mitral Valve Video Segmentation

 ## Overview
 This repository contains our PyTorch implementation of Robust Non-negative Matrix Factorisation (RNMF) using Bregman iterations, inspired by Hannah Dröge's paper ([RNMF Paper](https://pmc.ncbi.nlm.nih.gov/articles/PMC8541511/)).
 The original implementation was in MATLAB, and we have reimplemented and optimized it for GPU acceleration, significantly improving processing speed.